antonloof/eta_farnell_handler/readme.md

 It's the best thing since sliced cheese!

+## Installation
+1. Get python3.9 (or better might work)
+2. Install requirements with python -m pip install -r requirements.txt
+3. (make sure that you have java)
+4. ??
+5. Profit!

 ## Before use!
 Make sure that you have the most recent version of the database.
 It is located in the farnell folder in the boards drive!